-PayPal payments are suitable for samples orders – or very small orders.
+PayPal payments are suitable for sample orders – or very small orders.
 Due to the relatively high transaction fees (around 3.4 – 4.4%), this payment method is never applied to ‘real orders’.

 I’ve found that Chinese PayPal accounts are rarely held by the actual company entity, even though Chinese companies can set up business PayPal accounts.

-Neat, based in Hong Kong, recently launched their online USD account service for small businesses in Hong Kong, Australia, and various European countries.
+Neat, based in Hong Kong, recently launched its online USD account service for small businesses in Hong Kong, Australia, and various European countries.

 In this Q&A, Elizabeth Ching explains how a USD account can benefit you when working with suppliers from Mainland China